Hanging Ladder Shelf

 Price: £275 Book

-Over this six week evening course you will learn basic joinery techniques to construct and assemble this versatile hanging ladder shelf made from Douglas Fir.
+Over this course you will learn basic joinery techniques to construct and assemble this versatile hanging ladder shelf made from Douglas Fir.
 You will learn to use a variety of hand and power tools to create your shelving, and master how to measure and mark out angles and exact dimensions.
 The course covers dovetail and halving joints – two common joinery techniques that can be employed in a range of furniture projects.

 The design is suitable for any room in your home, and perfect for storing books, plants, bathroom items etc. There is also an option to install a towel rail if you choose to design it for your bathroom.
 The course covers finishing techniques, including sanding and treating the wood.
 You will also be advised on how to hang your shelf on the wall once you’ve taken it home.